TheJacksonLaboratory/intro-napari-workshop/napari-workshops/installation.md

    1. Find the file you downloaded (e.g. in your Downloads directory), it should look like `Miniforge3-Windows-x86_64.exe`.
    2. Double-click with the left mouse button to execute it.
    3. Follow the instructions to complete the installation.
 We recommend checking the options to "Create start menu shortcuts" and "Add Miniforge3 to my PATH environment variable".
-   4. Once the installation has completed, you can verify it was correctly installed by searching for the “miniforge prompt” in your Start menu.
+   4. Once the installation has completed, you can verify it was correctly installed by searching for the “Miniforge Prompt” in your Start menu.

    ### macOS & Linux

-   1. Find the file you downloaded (e.g. in your Downloads directory), it should look like `Miniforge3-MacOSX-arm64.sh` or `Miniforge3-Linux-x86_64.sh`.
+   1. Find the file you downloaded (e.g. in your Downloads directory), it should look like `Miniforge3-Darwin-arm64.sh` or `Miniforge3-Linux-x86_64.sh`.
    2. Using the command line, navigate to the location of the installer.
 For example, if it's in the Downloads directory, you can run:

    ```bash